sqlchat/sqlchat/README.md

 ## Startup options

-- Run without database, check [.env.nodb](https://github.com/sqlchat/sqlchat/blob/main/.env.nodb).
+## TL;DR

-  This is suitable if you just want to use for yourself.
+- If you just want to use for yourself, then run without database.
+Check [.env.nodb](https://github.com/sqlchat/sqlchat/blob/main/.env.nodb).
-- Run with database, check [.env.usedb](https://github.com/sqlchat/sqlchat/blob/main/.env.usedb).
-  This is suitable if you want to run a similar multi-tenant service as [sqlchat.ai](https://sqlchat.ai) where you need manage account, usage and etc.
+- If you want to offer a similar service as [sqlchat.ai](https://sqlchat.ai), then run with database, check [.env.usedb](https://github.com/sqlchat/sqlchat/blob/main/.env.usedb).
+The database is used to store account, usage info.

 ### OpenAI related